For information regarding education abroad operations during the COVID-19 pandemic, please visit the IEGI COVID-19 FAQ page.

-- For Binghamton Students other SUNY programs, credits are considered SUNY transfer credits, and the grades you receive will not count towards your GPA.
-The SUNY campus sponsoring your program will send a SUNY transcript supplement to IEGI when your grades have arrived to expedite credit processing; this transcript supplement will attached to your Binghamton University transcript, so the grades and credit hours are visible to anyone who reviews your Binghamton University transcript record
+- For Binghamton Students, Other-SUNY program credits are considered transfer credit, and the grades you receive will not count towards your GPA.
+The SUNY campus sponsoring your program will send a transcript supplement to IEGI when your grades have arrived to expedite credit processing; this transcript supplement will attached to your Binghamton University transcript, so the grades and credit hours are visible to anyone who reviews your Binghamton University transcript record

 Q: Will courses taken abroad count towards degree requirements?

 A: Many times they can--this is determined by the appropriate academic department.
 W encourage students to plan for study abroad as early as possible, since this helps students to find the program that is the best academic fit for their goals and ensure studying abroad will keep them on track for graduation.

 - Binghamton University students on a Binghamton program can obtain pre-approval for their courses before they go by submitting the Advisor Course Approval form; this form will be in your online program application

 - Binghamton University students on an Other-SUNY program will complete the transfer credit petition form for their school; you can obtain this form from your academic or department advisor

 - Binghamton students on a Non-SUNY program must confirm the credits can transfer back towards your degree; we recommend that you meet with your school academic advising office before you apply for a Non-SUNY program so you know if the credits will be accepted